The 4 Enabling DisciplinesDexterity

 1. An employee assessment of the current state of the corporate culture

 2. An image about how values, attitudes and behaviors are experienced in the workforce

 3. An expressed concern for the development of a digital strategy integrating the production and office arenas

 4. Proposed improvements to the overall production process

 All of these thematic clusters were accompanied by sub-themes and specific information in order to provide sufficient information as a basis for reflection and learning to glean productive insights for the company.
 Fourteen specific projects emerged out of the reflection upon the analyzed results.

 A willingness to act on these ideas is paramount.
 Building upon these proposals enabled the company take action and explore better ways to approach specific strategic business issues.
-The combined process of feedback loops and analysis of the proposals was continued during the next series of Peer-to-Peer Learning modules.
+The combined process of feedback loops and analysis of the proposals was continued during the next series of Peer-to-Peer Networking modules.
 These results also provided continual feedback to enhance the on-going development of the business.